Yousef-Adel/Udacity-s-Data-Analyst-Nanodegree---Project-5/README.md

 Tidiness (OK.)

 # Summary of Findings
-1 - Strong correlation between the number of views and the increase of likes for each videos.
+- Strong correlation between the number of views and the increase of likes for each videos.

+- Most of the likes ranges from 0 to 1 million the numbers reduses dramatically after 3 million

+- Most of dislikes are between 0 to 250000 decresing radically after that

-2 - Strong correlation between the number of views and the increase of dislike for each videos.
+- Strong correlation between the number of views and the increase of dislike for each videos

-3 - Strong positive correlation between the number of comments and views
+- Strong positive correlation between the number of comments and views

-4 - strong positive correlation between likes and comment_count
+- strong positive correlation between likes and comment_count

-5 - According to dataset the highest two years for veiws and likes are 2017, 2018.
+- According to dataset the highest two years for veiws and likes are 2017, 2018.

-6- The most common words for channels names in US are
+- The most common words for channels names in US are

     -Late show
     -ESPN